The Losers (2010 film): Filming

 Principal photography commenced over a period of four months from July to October 2009.
 Despite the diverse array of settings featured in the film—which included cities such as Miami, Dubai, Mumbai, and Los Angeles—most of principal photography transpired in Puerto Rico.
 White found its infrastructure and locales to be ideal and convenient, giving them the ability to "cheat" because they had "a variety of terrains within a relatively small distance".
 "It was staggering what we found when we came to Puerto Rico to scout," recalled Foster.
 "There is a city, obviously gorgeous beaches, a close approximation of a desert, and a rainforest that was ideal to double for Bolivia."
 Filming locations in the area include the Arecibo Observatory's tropical environment, which /Film's Peter Scrietta felt that producers used to their advantage.

 Color was strongly emphasized in crafting the visuals of the film.
-Production designer Aaron Osbourne attempted to enhance the color scheme of the comics, which he noticed that only two to three colors were used to convey the tone of each setting.
-"Every chapter of the comic books is a new environment distinguished by different color palettes," explained White.
+Production designer Aaron Osbourne attempted to enhance the colour scheme of the comics, which he noticed that only two to three colours were used to convey the tone of each setting.
+"Every chapter of the comic books is a new environment distinguished by different colour palettes," explained White.
 "I really wanted to do that in the movie as well–where every time we are in a new city or country, the aesthetic of the film changes completely, so there is no homogeneous look.
 It’s very eclectic."
 This meticulous approach was echoed by cinematographer Scott Kevan, who White collaborated with in breaking down the images of various scenes.
-"We charted the whole movie with certain color schemes for each location and different shades as we moved from day to night."
+"We charted the whole movie with certain colour schemes for each location and different shades as we moved from day to night."